 Code frequency – Generates a distance matrix that takes the distance of individual codes into consideration.

 To calculate similarity, various options are available.
-All of the calculations are based on a four-field table of the following type that is generated for each paired combination of documents (in the background):
+All of the calculations are based on a four-field table of the following type that is generated for each paired combination of documents (in the background, not displayed):

 does not exist